 The Authority expects licensees of premises that hold 'rave-style' dance events, whether regularly, intermittently or as single events, to produce a drug policy statement.
-That statement may incorporate the guidance and recommendations in the 'Safer Clubbing' booklet (see paragraph 5.1).
+That statement may incorporate the guidance and recommendations in the 'Safer Clubbing' booklet.

 The Authority expects the operating schedule to show how the whole management structure of the venue is trained and organised to follow the measures agreed for the venue to minimise use of drugs.